codingchili/tls-privacy/readme.md

 * generates dataset visualisations.
 * trains the machine learning model.
 * performs classification of traffic as it is analyzed.
+* forwards information about identified pages in realtime.

 ### Requirements
 To install requirements run `pip install -r requirements.txt`